-Pipe Clamp Dina T C

-Pipe Beam Clamp

-U-type Clamp Strut Bar Joist Clamp

-Strue ctural Steel - Channel, strips I-Beam Attachment
+Piping-Attached Components Brace Components Building-Attached Components Pipe Clamp Pipe Beam Clamp U-type Clamp Strut Bar Joist Clamp Structural Steel - Channel, strips I-Beam Attachment

 3.2.2 Schematic layouts of rigid braces are shown in Figure 3.2.2A and Figure 3.2.2B for horizontal and vertical pipes respectively.
-The brace angle (Θ) is defined from a line that is perpendicular to the direction of the horizontal force as shown in the figures (e.g. for horizontal pipe that is braced to the overhead structure, the brace angle corresponds to the angle from vertical).
-Brace angle (Θ) must be at least 30° and may be as much as 90° (i.e. the brace resists the horizontal load directly).
+The brace angle (Θ) is defined from a line that is perpendicular to the direction of the horizontal force as shown in the figures (e.g., for horizontal pipe that is braced to the overhead structure, the brace angle corresponds to the angle from vertical).
+Brace angle (Θ) must be at least 30° and may be as much as 90° (i.e., the brace resists the horizontal load directly).

-Figure 3.2.2A Typical Brace Layout, Horizontal Pipe
+3.2.2 Figure 3.2.2A Typical Brace Layout, Horizontal Pipe

-Figure 3.2.2B Typical Brace Layout, Vertical Pipe
+3.2.3 Figure 3.2.2B Typical Brace Layout, Vertical Pipe

-3.2.3 Piping-Attached Sway Brace Components
+3.2.4 Piping-Attached Sway Brace Components

 Piping-attached sway brace components shall be provided with a visual means to verify that the component is adequately secured to the pipe, tube, or conduit and the bracing component.
-Visual verification may include but is not limited to such means as: "flat-to-flat" relative positions of components, fasteners that bottom out when properly installed, the use of "go and no go" gauges, shearing type fasteners that shear off at the proper torque, alignment fasteners which align in a specific fashion when adjusted to the proper torque.
+Visual verification may include, but is not limited to such means as: "flat-to-flat" relative positions of components, fasteners that bottom out when properly installed, the use of "go and no go" gauges, shearing type fasteners that shear off at the proper torque, alignment fasteners which align in a specific fashion when adjusted to the proper torque.
 Other methods of visual verification may be acceptable and will be examined on a case by case basis.
-Piping-attached seismic sway brace components shall have adequate strength to withstand the cyclic loading history.
+Pipe-attached seismic sway brace components shall have adequate strength to withstand the cyclic loading history.
 The component shall not break or deform more than allowed limits.
 Piping-attached sway brace components that are found to deform the run pipe during installation or testing are required to have a provision in the product literature that states that the installation of these components shall be far enough away from a pipe joint so that the deformation does not weaken the pipe joint.
-The local deformation of the pipe wall during testing shall be considered as contributing to the total deformation of the component.

-3.2.4 Building-Attached Sway Brace Components
+3.2.5 Building-Attached Sway Brace Components

 Building-attached components shall provide a secure connection to a building structural element and shall have adequate strength to withstand the cyclic loading history.
 The component shall not break or deform more than allowed limits.
-Building-attached components shall be provided with a visual means (See Section 3.2.3) to verify the component is adequately secured to the building structural element (if attachment is made using set-screws, etc.) and the brace member.
+Building-attached components shall be provided with a visual means (See Section 3.2.4) to verify the component is adequately secured to the building structural element (if attachment is made using set-screws, etc.) and the brace member.

-3.2.5 Seismic sway brace components shall be supplied with all required fasteners, pins, etc., included to make the assembly complete.
+3.2.6 Seismic sway brace components shall be supplied with all required fasteners, pins, etc., included to make the assembly complete.
 The manufacturer is not required to supply the fasteners to attach building-attached components to structural members.
 Instructions for field installation of brace components shall also be included.